Security Forces Search Myanmar Protest District Room By Room - UrduPoint

 The move to seal off streets in San Chaung prompted embassies in Yangon -- including those of the United States and former colonial power Britain -- to urge security forces to free the demonstrators.

-The UN Secretary General Antonio Guterres called for "maximum restraint", urging the "safe release of all without violence or arrests".
+UN Secretary-General Antonio Guterres called for "maximum restraint", urging the "safe release of all without violence or arrests".

 The Monday night raids in San Chaung came after three protesters were shot dead at rallies on a day when many shops, factories and banks closed as part of a general strike to protest against the coup.